 Shopping…..isn’t that what everyone really wants to hear about?
 What did you buy?
-Did you find any deals?
-I literally landed in Paris during the first week of their summer sales or “soldes”, it wasn’t even planned, gotta love that!
-Everything you’ve read or heard is correct, Paris is the Mecca for shopping, its not for the timid.
-The variety of department stores, boutiques and merchandise is mind boggling, enough to make a grown woman weep.
-Trust me, I was weeping at what I couldn’t buy, if only I had the money.
+Were there any deals?
+My timing couldn’t have been more perfect, landing in Paris during the first week of summer sales or “soldes”, it wasn’t even planned, gotta love that!
+Everything you’ve read or heard is correct, Paris is the Mecca for shopping, it’s not for the timid.
+The selection of department stores, boutiques and merchandise are mind-boggling, enough to make a grown woman weep.
+Trust me, I was weeping at what I couldn’t buy if only I had the money.

-It’s crazy to say but I honestly don’t think its possible (for me) to write about just one favourite boutique or shop.
-I know fashion bloggers are experts at this, there’s just so many beautiful things, how do you pick a favourite?
-Truth be told, shopping is everywhere, literally!
-Point in case, my apartment which was near the Eiffel Tower, “rue Dominque” was around the corner from me, this being a quieter location, it had a locals vibe, no “Vuitton” here but a lot of small stores with interesting merchandise, I must have shopped here daily.
-A half hour walk from my apartment to the “Champs Elysees” via “Ave Montaigne”, which has the largest selection of luxury brands, including the very posh “Plaza Athenee” hotel, (yes the same place I had that very expensive cocktail).
+It’s crazy to say, but I don’t think it’s possible (for me) to write about one favourite boutique or shop.
+I know fashion bloggers are experts at this, there are too many beautiful things, how does one pick a favourite?
+Truth be known, shopping is everywhere, literally!
+A point in case, my apartment which was near the Eiffel Tower, “rue Dominque” was around the corner from me, this being a quieter location, it had a locals vibe, no “Vuitton” here but there were a lot of small stores with tempting merchandise, strolling here daily was dangerous.
+A half-hour walk from my apartment to the “Champs Elysees” via “Ave Montaigne”, which has the largest selection of luxury brands, including the very posh “Plaza Athenee” hotel, (yes the same place I had that very expensive cocktail).
 There wasn’t anything affordable for me to purchase but lovely to browse.
-I would definitely stroll the “Champs Elysee” but pass on the shopping bit, the “Arc de Triomphe” is worth the trip, I’m always surprised by how large it is, take a selfie and head toward “Place de la Concorde”.
+I would definitely stroll the “Champs Elysee” but pass on the shopping, this is not the place for one of a kind fashion finds.
+The “Arc de Triomphe” is worth the trip, I’m always surprised by how large it is, take a selfie and head toward “Place de la Concorde”.
 If you squint, you can see the “Arc de Triomphe du Carrousel” which sits in front of the Louvre, love how these monuments line up.

 Plan your days wisely and decide which arrondissements you want to tackle first.
 For me, I chose the monuments or sites I wanted to visit that day, after my history fill, it’s time to explore the shops, like confetti, there doesn’t seem to be an end.

-Not satisfied yet, looking for that high end shopping experience?
-Head to rue Faubourg which turns into rue Saint Honore, you’ll find a quaint little department store “Hermes”, expect to drop a lot of euros, its not cheap and you may need to arm wrestle some mainland Chinese to get service.
-Don’t let that deter you, the French are very professional, no flinching here, secretly I think they’re relieved to see a white tourist if only for a brief encounter…sigh, as I walk away from a 10,000 euro handbag.
+Not satisfied yet?
+Are you looking for that high-end shopping experience?
+Head to rue Faubourg which turns into rue Saint Honore, you’ll find a quaint little department store called “Hermes”, expect to drop a lot of euros, it’s not cheap and you may need to sharpen your elbows to get service, it’s busy here!
+Don’t let that deter you, the French are very professional, they are happy to help, so many beautiful things, sigh…as I walk away from a 10,000 euro handbag.

-Saint Germain de pres, I adore…there’s a lot of area to cover, so yes, more walking but hey, its shopping walking and with so many restaurants you could end your day here and be quite satisfied with the many choices this hood has to offer.
+Saint Germain de pres, j’dore, there’s a lot of areas to cover here, so yes, more walking but hey, its shopping walking and with so many restaurants you could end your day here and be quite satisfied with the many choices this neighbourhood has to offer.
 You must check out the recently renovated “Le Bon Marche”, don’t miss the delicious food hall next door, so many tempting goodies to pack home in your suitcase.

-I cannot emphasis enough, give yourself time, use the metro, its your friend, super convenient and most of the stops are near some sort of tourist destination or shopping area…there is a method to their madness.
+I cannot emphasis enough, give yourself time, use the metro, its your friend, super convenient and most of the stops are designed to be near some sort of tourist destination or shopping area…there is a method to their madness.